 If you are a T-Mobile user, you can sign up for DIGITS, their call and text syncing service.
 Get started by downloading the T-Mobile DIGITS app on Android or iOS.
 See this article on their support site for detailed instructions for setting this service up on your devices.

 You can also use alternative messaging apps such as Facebook Messenger, Google Hangouts, Snapchat, Instagram, or Twitter DMs to sync your messages.
 Palm has millions of apps available on Google Play.

-Note: the unlocked Palm does works on major carriers such as AT&T, T-Mobile, and Verizon.
+Note: the unlocked Palm works on major carriers such as AT&T, T-Mobile, and Verizon.
 It is not compatible with the Sprint network.